-Case lot sales are bulk items sales often hosted in the commissary parking lot.
+Case lot sales are bulk-item sales often hosted in the commissary parking lot.
 Items are usually discounted deeply, making it a good time to stock up on items your family uses often.

-It should also be noted that the commissary only sells brand name products.
-So if you are looking for super steals that are offered by big box stores like Costco or Walmart you may not benefit from commissary discounts.
-But if you just can’t live without a certain brand name the commissary is the place for you.
+It should also be noted that the commissary only sells brand-name products.
+So if you are looking for super steals that are offered by big box stores like Costco or Sam’s Club, you may not benefit from commissary discounts.
+But if you just can’t live without a certain brand name, the commissary is the place for you.

 To determine what items are cheaper than usual, you can look at the DeCA website.
-DeCA posts all of its sale items categorized by store.
-This list is organized by the type of food you want to look for, or you can view all sale items.
+DeCA posts all its sale items, categorized by store.
+This list is organized by the type of food, or you can view all sale items.